Dynamical Complexity and $K$-Theory of $L^p$ Operator Crossed Products: Quantitative -theory

 Given two control pairs $(\lambda,h)$ and $(\lambda',h')$, we write $(\lambda,h)\leq(\lambda',h')$ if $\lambda_N\leq \lambda'_N$ and $h_{\varepsilon,N}\leq h'_{\varepsilon,N}$ for all $\varepsilon\in(0,\frac{1}{20})$ and $N\geq 1$. \end{defn}

-In \cite[Section 5]{Chung1}, we showed the existence of a controlled Mayer-Vietoris sequence for a pair of subalgebras satisfying certain conditions.
-Here, we state less general hypotheses (by considering pairs of ideals and omitting certain parameters) that suffice for our application.
+In \cite[Section 5]{Chung1}, we showed the existence of a controlled Mayer-Vietoris sequence for a pair of subalgebras satisfying certain conditions that, roughly speaking, control the decomposition of elements in the larger algebra into sums of elements in the subalgebras and also controls approximation of elements in the subalgebras by elements in the intersection.
+Here, in order to slightly simplify the statement, we use less general hypotheses (by considering pairs of ideals and omitting certain parameters) that suffice for our application.
 On the other hand, we also give ourselves a bit more flexibility in terms of propagation control.
 One can check that the proofs in \cite{Chung1} carry over with appropriate adjustments of the propagation parameter $r$.
-Also note that our approach is slightly different from that in \cite{GWY2}.
+In \cite{GWY2} there is a slightly different approach for obtaining a controlled Mayer-Vietoris sequence in the $C^\ast$-algebra setting.

 \begin{defn} Let $A$ be a filtered $L^p$ operator algebra with filtration $(A_r)_{r\geq 0}$.
 A pair $(I,J)$ of closed ideals of $A$ is a controlled Mayer-Vietoris pair for $A$ if it satisfies the following conditions: \begin{enumerate} \item There exists $\rho:[0,\infty)\rightarrow[0,\infty)$ with $\rho(r)\geq r$ such that for any $r\geq 0$, any positive integer $n$, and any $x\in M_n(A_r)$, there exist $x_1\in M_n(I\cap A_{\rho(r)})$ and $x_2\in M_n(J\cap A_{\rho(r)})$ such that $x=x_1+x_2$ and $\max(||x_1||,||x_2||)\leq ||x||$; \item $I$ and $J$ have filtrations $(I\cap A_r)_{r\geq 0}$ and $(J\cap A_r)_{r\geq 0}$ respectively; \item For any $r\geq 0$, any $\varepsilon>0$, any positive integer $n$, any $x\in M_n(I\cap A_r)$ and $y\in M_n(J\cap A_r)$ with $||x-y||<\varepsilon$, there exists $z\in M_n(I\cap J\cap A_{\rho(r)})$ such that $\max(||z-x||,||z-y||)<\varepsilon$, where $\rho$ is as above. \end{enumerate} \end{defn}